Could you be a Helicopter Parent?

 That’s where I come in – I can analyze the personality traits at work, the way ADHD shows up in your child, and your family’s innate strengths.
 I create structures for your family, first, and then I can guide and support you all while you implement these new habits and behaviors into your family.
 I’ll be there through the initial obstacles and bumps in the road, and I can be there beyond this.
 The benefit to you is that you no longer have to guess at what might work.
 You’ll have structures in places to last for years and you’ll have a closer relationship with your family because you won’t be wasting time trying to force your children to get their butts in gear!
 They’ll understand how the family works because we’ll create the system together.

-If relief and transformation interest you, schedule a free 50-minute phone consultation and let’s take it from there.
+If relief and transformation interest you, scroll down to schedule an introductory call, and let’s take it from there.

 It can’t hurt to ask, right?